DESIGN

 The scene outside the Water Street Associates (WSA) Building in Lower Manhattan this morning buzzed with activity as VIP hours for Collectible neared.
 Movers in hard hats hoisted crates out of cargo trucks cramped into the Financial District’s narrow alleys as designers nervously guided them into service elevators.
 Stylish aesthetes spilled out of Ubers and whisked through scaffolding to queue behind the velvet rope.
 The moment, albeit somewhat chaotic, seemed to signal the excitement stoked within New York’s independent design sphere when the Belgian fair announced its stateside expansion six months ago after seven successful editions in Brussels, where it debuted to much fanfare in 2018.
 There, the fair had established a key presence as a closely watched platform for emerging designers to showcase their latest zany one-offs—and for discerning collectors to source their next piece of statement furniture.

 Previous editions of Collectible focused primarily on European exhibitors, but co-founders Clélie Debehault and Liv Vaisberg, who both have fine art backgrounds, were itching for a change of scenery.
 New York City’s reign as one of the world’s most robust collectible design markets—as well as its thriving ecosystem of makers, designers, collectors, and galleries—made expanding there a logical next step.
 And when the duo saw the cavernous, light-filled spaces in the WSA Building, a hotbed for the downtown-cool creative set sporting tenants like Luar, Ghetto Gastro, and Bode, it was a done deal.
 “We were excited by how it resembled the iconic Vanderborght Building in Brussels,” the duo said of the historic venue and Collectible’s longtime home.
-That afforded them just six months to bring this new fair to life, meaning they needed to figure out a whirlwind of complex logistics in a protracted time frame.
+That afforded them just six months to bring this new fair to life, meaning they needed to figure out a whirlwind of complex logistics in a tight time frame.

 Emma Scully Gallery, featuring works by Simone Bodmer-Turner, Rafael Prieto, EJR Barnes, and Madeleine Weinrib in collaboration with Rene Ricard.
 Photography by Simon Leung